LukeShortCloud/rootpages/README.md

 ### Yearly Updates

-Every year the bibliography sections need to be reorganized to be in numerical order.
+The bibliography sections need to be reorganized to be in numerical order.
 These can get out-of-sync due to the removable of unused sources.

+The copyright year in `src/conf.py` needs to be updated.

 ### Special Notes